mitsuoxv/jp-gasoline/README.md

 subsidies, actual gasoline prieces and effects of subsidies, which are differences between counterfacual and actual, all in the units of yen / litre every week.

+### Dubai crude oil price (monthly)

+I get monthly Dubai crude oil prices in USD / barrel and exchange rates in JPY / USD from [FRED by St. Louis FRB](https://fred.stlouisfed.org/), and transform them into JPY / litre using 1 barrel = 158.987 litre.

 ## Plot retail, wholesale gas and crude oil prices